F.C. United of Manchester: Organisation

 The club accepts sponsorship but does not allow sponsors' logos to be displayed on the team's shirts.
 The club's main sponsor in its inaugural 2005–06 season was the Bhopal Medical Appeal and in the 2006–07 season it was the Williams BMW Group.
-Between 2011–2016, F.C.
+Between 2011 and 2016, F.C.
 United were sponsored by mxData, a Manchester-based mobile app development company.
 In October 2014, F.C.
 United became the first football club in the United Kingdom to be accredited as a living wage employer by the Living Wage Foundation.